Jordalenko/DuckHunt/README.md

 ![Duck Hunt JavaScript](./assets/images/readme/duckhunt-game-startv2.webp)

-My Duck Hunt JavaScript Game is a classic game for everyone.
+My second milestone project for code institute is a JavaScript Game called Duck Hunt.
+It is a classic 80's computer game for everyone.
 A dog bark introduces the gameplay screen when the start button is pressed.
 A dog walks in from screen left along the dirt road, sniffing the ground as they go.
-They stop in the middle if the road sniffing with more purpose before jumping into the grass and dispersing the Ducks into the air.
+They pause in the middle of the road, sniffing with more purpose, before jumping into the grass and dispersing the Ducks into the air.

-Using hand eye coordination skills, a player needs to successfully target the eight ducks with their 8 bullets.
+Using hand eye coordination skills, a player needs to successfully target the eight ducks with their 8 available bullets.
 The goal is to click on the moving Ducks to shoot successfully.
-If the player hits the Duck a gunshot sound plays and a point is added to their score.
+If the player hits a Duck a gunshot sound plays and a point is added to their score.
 If the player misses a ping sound plays and a point is deducted from their score.
 When all the ducks have left the screen a dog rises from the grass laughing.

-The game over screen launches and the player is given the option to restart the game, with another bark and the sequence repeats.
+The game over text appears and the player is given the option to restart the game.

 [View Live Game Here.](https://jordalenko.github.io/DuckHunt/)